 Collegiality: The Foundation of Teamwork - Do Nurses Need Collegiality Guidelines?

-When they behave uncivilly, react with anger and generally have a lack of regard for their colleagues’ feelings?
+What happens when a team member behaves uncivilly, reacts with anger and generally has a lack of regard for their colleagues’ feelings?

 Most of us have had an experience like this.
 These people don’t value collegiality and do damage to any attempt to build a cohesive team.
 They seem to believe that they are the exception and that the rules of civility and good workplace behaviour do not apply to them!

-Perhaps it is seen as such a big problem in nursing because we expect our care and respect for the individual to go beyond our patient care, and extend to how we treat each other in the workplace.
-It’s clear that respect, kindness and collegiality amongst nurses continues to be a problem all over the world.
+Perhaps it's seen as such a big problem in nursing because we expect our care and respect for the individual to go beyond our patient care and extend to how we treat each other in the workplace.

-While Australian collegiality guidelines are embedded in our Code of Ethics published by the Nursing and Midwifery Board of Australia (2017), the Finnish Nurses Association have developed a Nurses’ Collegiality Guidelines document (2014).
+While Australian collegiality guidelines are embedded in the professional standards published by the Nursing and Midwifery Board of Australia, the Finnish Nurses Association have developed a Nurses’ Collegiality Guidelines document (2014).

-Chitty and Black’s Collegial Behaviour states that collegial behaviour is: ‘The promotion of a supportive and healthy work environment, cooperation and recognition of interdependence among members of the nursing profession is the essence of collegiality’ (Meighanson 2012).
+Chitty and Black's Collegial Behaviour provides the following definition of collegial behaviour: 'The promotion of a supportive and healthy work environment, cooperation and recognition of interdependence among members of the nursing profession is the essence of collegiality' (Meighanson 2012).

-Collegiality embodies all those behaviours that people outside the nursing profession espouse nurses for – kindness, compassion, respect, teamwork, service to others – but all too often the workplace for nurses is ridden with bad behaviours of incivility, belittling criticism, unkindness and performance appraisals given poorly.
+Collegiality embodies all those behaviours that people outside the nursing profession espouse nurses for – kindness, compassion, respect, teamwork and service to others - but all too often the workplace is ridden with bad behaviours of incivility, belittling criticism, unkindness and performance appraisals being given poorly.

 The Finnish collegiality guidelines state: